yuchdev/WinXpSupportedSoftware/README.md

 # List of latest supported Windows XP SP3 software

-The up-to-date list for whoever still use Windows XP x86, for old projects or retrogaming.
 Windows XP SP3 x86 offers decent compatibility of games of the period from the beginning of the Windows era, up to the end of the 2000s (games of the DOS era are better to be run in the DOSBox).